 This improvement has significant practical implications.
-First, brain regions involved in higher-level cognitive processing tend to show greater trial-to-trial variability in their activation and therefore have lower signal-to-noise ratios in the average responses.
-Second, behavioral tasks that bear greater resemblance to real-world situations tend to involve greater variability in both stimulus presentation and subsequent processing.
-Finally, studies of clinical patients and children are often limited by the length of the experiment and therefore often provide data from a limited number of trials.
+First, brain regions involved in higher level cognitive processing tend to show greater trial-to-trial variability in their activation, and therefore, have lower signal-to-noise ratios in the average responses.
+Second, behavioral tasks that bear greater resemblance to real world situations tend to involve greater variability in both stimulus presentation and subsequent processing.
+Finally, studies of clinical patients and children are often limited by the length of the experiment, and therefore, often provide data from a limited number of trials.
 Our results suggest that ICA may offer an improved capability in detecting and localizing neuronal source activations in these difficult situations.

-4.3 Assumptions of SOBI.
-Here, we discuss assumptions of particular relevance to SOBI and MEG rather than general issues in ICA.
-Like all other ICA algorithms, SOBI assumes that the mixing process is stable.
+4.3 Assumptions of SOBI

+Here, we discuss assumptions of particular relevance to SOBI and MEG, rather than general issues in ICA.
+Like all ICA algorithms, SOBI assumes that the mixing process is stable.
 In the context of MEG, a stable mixing process corresponds to assuming that the head is motionless relative to the sensors.
-For this reason, head stabilization can be particularly important in MEG when ICA is used.
+For this reason head stabilization can be particularly important in MEG when ICA is used.
 SOBI also assumes that there are at least as many sensors as sources.
 For us, this is not a serious problem, as our MEG device has 122 sensors, yet we recover only a few dozen sources that show task-related evoked responses.
-The observation that only a small number of sources are active during typical cognitive and sensory activation tasks is consistent with the results of studies using both EEG (Makeig, Westerfield, Jung et al., 1999) and MEG (Vigário et al., 2000).
+The observation that only a small number of sources are active during typical cognitive and sensory activation tasks is consistent with the results of studies using both EEG (Makeig et al., 1999b) and MEG Vigário et al. (2000).
 The crucial assumption in ICA is that of independence.
-(For a thorough discussion of the independence assumption as it pertains to MEG, see Vigário et al., 2000.)
+For a thorough discussion of the independence assumption as it pertains to MEG, see Vigário et al. (2000).
 Here, we will discuss independence only in the context of the particular measure of independence used by SOBI.

-One problem that EEG and MEG researchers have with the independence assumption arises from the fact that if one computes correlations between EEG or MEG sensor readings over multiple brain regions during behavioral tasks, one would find that some brain regions have nonzero correlations.
+One problem that EEG and MEG researchers have with the independence assumption arises from the fact that if one computes correlations between EEG or MEG sensor readings over multiple brain regions during behavioral tasks, one would find that some brain regions have non-zero correlations.
 A good example of correlated brain activity is the apparently correlated evoked responses from neuronal populations in multiple visual areas along the processing pathway during a visual stimulus presentation.
 Based on such an observation, one could conclude that as the statistical independence assumed by ICA is clearly violated, the results of ICA must not be trusted.
-Yet we have shown that SOBI was able to separate visual components that clearly correspond to neuronal responses from early and later visual processing stages that are correlated due to common input (Tang, Pearlmutter, Zibulevsky, Hely et al., 2000).
-Others (Makeig, Westerfield, Jung et al., 1999; Vigário et al., 2000) have produced behaviorally and neurophysiologically meaningful components under a variety of task conditions.
+Yet, we have shown that SOBI was able to separate visual components that clearly correspond to neuronal responses from early and later visual processing stages that are correlated due to common input (Tang et al., 2000b).
+Others (Makeig et al., 1999b; Vigário et al., 2000) have produced behaviorally and neurophysiologically meaningful components under a variety of task conditions.